Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Permutation-based All-Resolutions Inference

 \begin{theorem} The vector $l(\lambda_{\alpha})$ is a critical vector, i.e., it satisfies \eqref{eq3} of Definition \ref{cv}. \end{theorem}

 The $\lambda_{\alpha}$-calibration permits to incorporate the unknown dependence structure of the data into the choice of the critical vector.
-As seen from \eqref{lambdaalpha}, the vector $\lambda_{\alpha}$ is computed in such a way that for at least $(1-\alpha)100\%$ of the permutations, all p-values lie above it.
+As seen from \angela{Equation} \eqref{lambdaalpha}, the vector $\lambda_{\alpha}$ is computed in such a way that for at least $(1-\alpha)100\%$ of the permutations, all $p$-values lie above it.
 This is illustrated in Figure \ref{fig:lambdacal}, considering a random sample of $100$ permutation curves.
-The $\lambda_{\alpha}$ parameter tends to be lower, if many null hypotheses are false, being "optimal" if Definition \eqref{lambdaalpha} considers only $p_i \in B \setminus A$, i.e., the set of true null hypotheses.
+The $\lambda_{\alpha}$ parameter tends to be lower, if many null hypotheses are false, being "optimal" if Equation \eqref{lambdaalpha} considers only $p_i \in B \setminus A$, i.e., the set of true null hypotheses.

+We use the critical vector $l_{i}(\lambda_{\alpha}) \in \mathcal{F}$ in Theorem \ref{prop} instead of the Simes-based one employed in ARI to gain power in computing $\bar{a}(S)$. \angela{The time complexity to compute the lower confidence bounds for the TDP is $\mathcal{O}(|S| log(|S|))$, after an initial step of calculating the critical values, which takes $\mathcal{O}(wm log(m))$, using a similar algorithm as was used by \cite{Meijer2} for the version with the parametric Simes test.
+So, it remains close to linear also if the whole brain is analyzed.} Finally, the method can be uniformly improved by its iterative version \citep{Jesse}, presented in the next section.